 Guidelines for the sheet 'Total project budget' is provided below.
 Instructions as to completing the Gantt chart appear from sheet 2 'Gantt chart'.
+See also example of completed budget form, which is placed on www.gudp.dk together with the application material.
+Select the menu item 'Søg tilskud' ("Apply for a grant"), click on the link to 'TILSKUDSPORTALEN' ("THE GRANT PORTAL") and then the tab 'Ansøgningsmateriale' ("Application material).
 Instructions for filling in Sheet 3 with "Milestones" and Sheet 4 with "Deliverables" appear from these, where examples are also included (must be deleted when filling in the sheet).